jeygen/Algo-Practice/README.md

 # Algo Practice
- A repo to practice algorithms as I work through a algorithm and data structure course.
+ A repo to practice algorithms work on assignments from a algorithm and data structure course.